 2. In the Company of Witches, by Auralee Wallace

 This mystery novel favors a close first person perspective, which allows the reader to uncover the clues right beside the protagonist.
 By experimenting with pacing, the author creates rhythms for the reader to follow.
 Longer sentences and paragraphs allow the reader to slow down and examine the story world, while shorter, choppier ones heighten tension and suspense.
-This is what happens when the main character begins unraveling the mystery:
+This is what happens towards the climax when the main character begins unraveling the mystery: